James-Fleming12/EvidentialHDC/docs/cov_shift/cov_shift_iterations.md

 ## Open questions

-1. **Can the projection matrix or binarization be redesigned** so the healthy- condition packing survives the cov-shift normalization without losing the fog/crosstalk gains?
-(The C6 diagnostic says: it is a packing/binarization loss — the direction survives.)
+1. ~~**Can the projection matrix or binarization be redesigned** so the healthy- condition packing survives the cov-shift normalization without losing the fog/crosstalk gains?~~ **CLOSED.** C8 rejected encoding changes (all encodings lose equally); C9 rejected the training-side normalization-scope levers at micro scale.
+   The packing loss is not recoverable by changing the extractor's normalization or the binarization.
+2. **Can a LEARNED HDC-code decoder replace nearest-centroid?** C10 says yes (R4 =
+   1.24-1.77x), but it needs labeled data (frozen clean-fit is the label-free version).
+Open: does a label-free pool-refit R4 hold the C10 gain without labels?
+3. **Does the NuScenes cross-domain gap give TTA real headroom?** C11 found a +0.05-0.06 oracle-zs gap on NuScenes vs ~0 on KITTI clean.
+Open: can naive TTA (re-estimating the decoder on the NuScenes pool) take that gap?
-2. **Convergence**: the gains are measured at the ep-10 optimal window; does a sensible convergence metric or more stable convergence behavior confirm the extractor's peak is stable?
+4. **Convergence**: the gains are measured at the ep-10 optimal window; does a sensible convergence metric or more stable convergence behavior confirm the extractor's peak is stable?